 If a police officer is needed, the dispatch center will send a Marathon County sheriff’s officer.
 There may be a delay as often only 5 officers are on duty.
 These officers cover a 30 mile by 70 mile county.
 There may only be one officer in the SE part of Marathon County.
 Mutual aid response from the Village of Stratford, Spencer or other law enforcement agencies may occur.

 The frequency of need is not yet present.
 The cost of providing our own police protection or even contracting with the county or other existing departments for additional coverage is prohibitive.
-It was estimated in 2000 that it would cost more than $55,000 a year to provide a car and officer for an additional 8 hours a week.
 If immediate police response is required, Marathon County has mutual aid agreements with Stratford and Marshfield Police Departments.
 Residents of McMillan choose to live in a rural setting.
 It is a great life style.
 However, one draw back is potentially slower response times.

 A burning permit is required to burn brush, grass or other clean materials.
-Please contact the town clerk and/or fire chief for authorization not more then 24 hours prior to burning.
-By ordinance all open burning shall be performed in a safe pollution free manner, when wind and weather conditions allow burning without adverse affects.
+Please contact the fire chief for authorization not more then 24 hours prior to burning.
+By ordinance all open burning shall be performed in a safe pollution-free manner, when wind and weather conditions allow burning without adverse effects.
 Open burning shall not be used to burn refuse, garbage, plastic, construction debris or other prohibited materials.
 The materials being burned shall be at least 50 feet away from any structure unless in an approved burning device at least 15 feet from any structure.
 No burning is allowed on the public right-of -way.
-State law restricts burning on Sundays and holidays.
 Please be considerate of your neighbors when burning any material.
 Be aware of wind direction and conditions when burning.
 During dry conditions be sure to check if burning bans are in effect.
 Open burning (not in a container) is restricted much of the year.

 No, the town of McMillan will not remove snow from private drives except in an emergency, nor does it do any other type of driveway service for individuals.